About us

 Every offshore structure has a limit to the amount of weight and wave loading that it can safely endure.

-Marine growth surveys
+Marine growth survey

 Such surveys need to measure the thickness of the growth, the amount of the structure that is affected, and whether the growth is 'soft' or 'hard', as each type has different significance due to different weights per volume.